 Gilbreath-Reed Career and Technical Center

-The center is scheduled to open in fall 2017 and will expand the opportunities available to district students with new programs, certifications and advanced-level courses.
+The center expands the opportunities available to district students with unique programs, certifications and advanced-level courses.
 Courses are taught by industry experts in a state-of-the-art learning environment.

-The facility will also showcase an onsite experiential learning program featuring a simulated city designed to teach sixth-graders about participating in a global economy.
+The facility also showcases an onsite experiential learning program featuring a simulated city designed to teach sixth-graders about participating in a global economy.

-The center will offer more than 90 advanced-level CTE courses for juniors and seniors including over 60 new courses.
-Opportunities include:
+The center offers more than 90 advanced-level CTE courses for juniors and seniors including several exclusive courses.

 Visit the JA BizTown web page to find out more.

 Career and Technical Education (CTE) courses teach skills that translate into professions.
 Because students in CTE courses receive real-world experience and hands-on training in some of the most high-demand fields, graduates often work their way through college or enter the workforce straight out of high school.